PatchworkOS 321f6ec

 Kernel

-• File based device APIs, including framebuffers, keyboards, mice and more
+• File based device API abstractions, including framebuffers, input devices, etc.

-• Synchronization primitives including mutexes, read-write locks and futexes
+• Synchronization primitives including mutexes, read-write locks, sequential locks, futexes and others.

 File System